Word-level Sign Language Recognition with Multi-stream Neural Networks Focusing on Local Regions and Skeletal Information: Method

 \section{Method}

-Inspired by the face recognition research~\cite{adria2018zoom}, the global and local information extracted from the images was combined with the skeletal information (by using MSNN) to improve the recognition performance of WSLR.
-For the global information, the signer's appearance information is extracted by globally focusing on the image.
-Besides, optical flow information is extracted from the consecutive images to understand the dynamic movement of signers.
-The regions of the left and right hands were extracted to obtain the rich hand shape.
-Similarly, to obtain the facial information as a critical factor for SLR, the face region is extracted because speech impaired people often read facial information, such as expression and lip movement, to understand the meaning of hand signs.
-In addition to this information, to capture the positional relationship among the body and both hands and lessen background noise, we introduce skeletal information.

-Our idea is to combine this information with MSNN.
-An overview of the proposed method is shown in Fig.~\ref{fig:overview}.
-In the proposed method, MSNN is divided into three streams: 1) Base Stream, which deals with global information such as global appearance and optical flow information, 2) Local Image Stream, which treats local information such as hand shapes and facial expression, and 3) Skeleton Stream, which handles the positional relationship among the body and both hands.
-The proposed method's characteristic points are that each stream is separately trained, and the classification scores obtained from each stream are averaged at the test phase.
-From these processes, finally, the word having the highest score is considered as the recognition result.
+Our idea is to combine multiple types of information with an MSNN.
+An overview of the proposed method is shown in \cref{fig:overview}.
+In the proposed method, the MSNN is divided into the following three streams: 1) the base stream, which deals with global information such as the global appearance and optical flow information, 2) the local image stream, which handles local information such as handshapes and facial expression, and 3) the skeleton stream, which handles the relative positions of the body and both hands.
+The proposed method's characteristic points are that each stream is separately trained, and the classification scores obtained from each stream are averaged in the test phase.
+Note that we empirically decide to employ the simple averaging strategy for the integration of the information extracted from each steam via a preliminary experiment~\footnote{In this experiment, we compared the three strategies: 1) classification scores obtained from each stream were simply averaged (proposed strategy), 2) we stacked all input images by increasing the number of input channels and input the stacked images into I3D (early fusion strategy), and 3) we concatenated all the features extracted from each I3D feature extraction part and then fed them into 2-layer fully-connected neural network (late fusion strategy).
+From this experiment with WLASL dataset, we confirmed that the latter two strategies significantly reduced the recognition accuracies.
+In contrast, the proposed strategy achieved higher recognition accuracy.}, which investigates the fusion strategy.
+After these processes have been performed, the word having the highest score is considered to be the recognition result.
 Each stream is explained in more detail in the following subsections.
+Note that, since our research employs publicly available datasets, we do not obtain informed consent from subjects.